 In principle, the mist emitted by the device is cold because the water inside it is also cold.
 This makes nebuliser systems suitable for nurseries.
 With this system, the process of humidification is made visible due to the mist, which is why these devices are also known as atomisers.
 Nebulisers are less suitable for use with hard water or water from a water softener.
 The first one mentioned has a high concentration of calcium which leads to significant limescale deposits in the device, along with the need for frequent removal of deposits.
 The second one mentions is enriched with a high salt content which can lead to white deposits accumulating around the device.
 It is very important for all humidifier systems – but particularly nebulisers – to be cleaned and descaled on a regular basis.

 The way that an evaporator works is based on the natural principle of evaporation.
-The evaporator cassettes inside the unit are soaked with water.
-A built-in fan draws the room air inside the unit where it is guided through the moist evaporator cassettes.
+The humidifier filters inside the unit are soaked with water.
+A built-in fan draws the room air inside the unit where it is guided through the moist humidifier filters.
 In the process, the air absorbs the humidity required according to the current temperature and humidity level, i.e. as it flows through, the indoor air absorbs tiny water droplets and then is released into the room air along with this humidity.

 The evaporator system has two main advantages.
 Firstly, evaporators are very quiet, making them the ideal choice for quiet rooms such as bedrooms or offices, for example.
 Secondly, overhumidification is not possible with this system as the air is only enriched with as much humidity as it needs and is able to absorb based on the current temperature.
 With this system, the filters need to be replaced regularly.